nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Caution:**<br>

 * If your changes to the data file makes its format invalid, Foster Family will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to make a backup of the file before editing it.<br>
-* If your changes create an [invalid fosterer](#adding-a-fosterer-through-the-main-window--add), the app will not start.
-You will have to rectify the error in order to restart the app.
+* If your changes create an invalid fosterer, the app will not start.
+You will have to rectify the error in order to restart the app. <br>
+Please refer to the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add) for more details.

 </div>